 Boys ranches can be like therapeutic boarding schools, focused on character growth and family unity.
 They often provide a home-like atmosphere where troubled adolescents adopt better life attitudes, grow in their faith, live in a safe and nurturing environment, and overcome their challenges and problems.
 They complement hard ranch work with inviting recreation including fishing, hiking, horseback riding, hunting and swimming.
 Our beautiful mountainous location has much to offer in backpacking, camping and hiking.

-A Boys Ranch works hard to develop academic, emotional, spiritual, and physical fitness by instilling discipline and helping them to rebuild relationships.
+Boys ranches work hard to develop academic, emotional, spiritual, and physical fitness by instilling discipline and helping them to rebuild relationships.
 Teens attend boys ranches from around the country, including from Houston, Texas, and often find it beneficial to experience a new environment away from negative peers near home.

 Each teen begins by forming a relationship with an adult mentor.
 Challenging activities and daily chores contribute to a solid work ethic and numerous other positive character qualities.
 Then, supported by a relationship with a mentor, the teen can overcome the destructive choices that had caused the need for intervention.
 They also offer individual and group counseling to bring change in attitudes and behaviors.

 Boys ranches usually provide a fully accredited education that also consists of independent study courses.
 All credits earned transfer easily to any other school.
 The self-paced attribute of the coursework suits our students well, allowing them to learn as they do best and catch up on any missed credits.
-Boys ranch believe the discipline of hard work and care for animals can play a key part in any productive education, and we convey this in our classroom.
+Each boys ranch staff member believes that the discipline of hard work and care for animals can play a key part in any productive education, and we convey this in our classroom.
 Additionally, vocational training topics can include automotive, construction, culinary, life skills, and ranching.

 Lasting family restoration happens only with the close involvement of parents.
 We require parents to attend three family workshops each year for coaching, family therapy and to visit their child at our facility.
 We support frequent contact between parents and teens using tools such as letter writing, which promotes communication and strengthens relationships without the emotional charge of face-to-face contact.

-A Boys Ranch is a Christ-centered youth ranch that leads adolescents to find their place in life.
+A boys ranch leads adolescents to find their place in life.
 Through mentorship, therapy, hard work and plenty of play, we stand by values and character traits that will benefit your child for the rest of his or her life.
 Please consider looking outside of Houston, Texas to see how boys ranches can bring restoration to your family.
 To find out more, we invite you to read our website, then complete our inquiry form or call us today.

 Houston is the largest city in the state of Texas, and the fourth-largest city in the United States.
 According to the 2010 U.S. Census, the city had a population of 2.1 million people within an area of 579 square miles (1,500 km2).
 Houston is the seat of Harris County and the economic center of HoustonSugar LandBaytown, which is the sixth-largest metropolitan area in the United States, with nearly 6 million people.